thepwnexperts/secure-coding/README.md

 10) secure and reliable communication [module 10] (https://github.com/thepwnexperts/m10)

-if you wants to contribute but have issue or any query please feel free to contact us on provided platforms or simpley mail on contributors@thepwnexperts.com
+if you wants to contribute but have issue or any query please feel free to contact us on provided platforms.